 - Bipolar Disorder

-The above lists are non-exhaustive, and many more conditions qualify for psychiatric service dogs or general service dog usage.
-The Americans with Disabilities Act (ADA) does explicitly not attempt to create a full list of qualifying disabilities because each person's situation is unique.
-This flexibility allows many people to qualify.
+Many more conditions qualify for psychiatric service dogs or general service dog usage.
+The Americans with Disabilities Act (ADA) does not attempt to create a complete list of qualifying disabilities for psychiatric service dogs because each person's situation is unique.
+This flexibility allows many people to qualify for trained service dogs.

-If you do not have one of the conditions stated above but feel that a service dog would help, you should speak to your physician.
-They will advise you on the next steps.
+If you feel that a service dog would help, speak to your physician to advise you on the next steps.

 Is Qualification Automatic?

-Merely having one of the above disabilities does not automatically qualify you to use a service dog.
-According to California law, you must also speak to a medical professional who must give you documentation that states that a trained dog could support your disability.
+Merely having one of the above disabilities does not automatically qualify you for a physical or psychiatric service dog.
+According to California law, you must also speak to a medical professional to confirm that a trained dog could support your disability.
 An assessment can prove your dog is a service dog or your animal is a service animal.

-Whether you need help pulling a wheelchair or assistance remembering to take medication, a service animal could change your life.
-Service dogs are incredible animals that are much more than pets or emotional support animals.
-They deserve all the protections they get under California service dog laws.
+Whether you need help pulling a wheelchair or taking medication, a service animal could change your life.
+Service and emotional support animals are incredible and are much more than just pets.

 A Blog To Gather Insights about Life with Service Dogs | SDRA